 - Vetinari Job Security: He's a crime lord who makes a profit off any vice trade you care to name, but he's infinitely better than any of the alternatives.
 Harry at one point tells him someday he won't be the lesser evil, but until then, it seems everyone is relieved Marcone's running the Outfit and keeping the collateral damage down.

 - What Beautiful Eyes: He has Green Eyes, which suggest extreme materialism (being the color of worn dollar bills).

 - Badass Normal: Joins Thomas in charging a line of undead uberghouls at the end of White Night.
 And survives.

-- The Brute: He is big, strong, but unlike other brutes, has a very sharp mind.
-However he only shows this in private moments or when things are dire.
-Otherwise, he will appear to be Dumb Muscle.
+- The Brute: He is strong, tough, and fearless, serving as Marcone's personal bodyguard.
+Unlike most brutes, he does have a very sharp mind underneath, but he only shows this in private moments or when things are dire.
+Otherwise, he is content to appear to be Dumb Muscle.

 - Evil Redhead: Morally ambiguous redhead, at least.
 With a crew cut.

 - Gentle Giant: Subverted.
 While Hendricks is not, by nature, a violent man, and while he does prefer peaceful solutions to problems when possible, he still shows no hesitation about loyally fighting and killing on Marcone's behalf.